robgriffin247/fpl_analytics/README.md

 # FPL Analytics

+- git for version control
 - uv for dependencies management
 - motherduck to persist data
-- dlt to load data
+- dlt to extract/load data
 - dbt to transform data
+- modal to orchestrate dlt and dbt runs
 - visualise in streamlit
 - modal to host the webapp
-- github action to schedule ELT runs

 ## Tasks